Quantitative Ecological Genetics (QEcoGen Lab)

 Welcome

 Hello, we are studying plant ecological genetics with quantitative tools.
 Our lab is located in the Sapporo campus of Hokkaido University, Japan.
-If you have any inquiries, feel free to contact Yasuhiro Sato (yassato”at”ees.hokudai.ac.jp).
+Admission schedule for prospective graduate students is available on the official website of Graduate School of Environmental Science.
+PhD candidates may be eligible for an internal fellowship called Hokkaido University EXEX Doctoral Fellowship.
+Currently we have no open call for postdoc positions, but you can consider JSPS Postdoctoral Fellowships to join our group.
+If you have any inquiries, please contact Yasuhiro Sato (yassato”at”ees.hokudai.ac.jp).

 Research